-The purpose of the debt-free interview series are to help others learn strategies for paying off or avoiding debt.
+The purpose of the debt-free interview series is to help others learn strategies for paying off or avoiding debt.

 Today’s interview is with Josh from @thebaldmillionaire.